 Causes Of Cradle Cap

-While more research is warranted to understand the causes of cradle cap, few factors are thought to result in the condition:
+While more research is warranted to understand the causes of cradle cap, a few factors are thought to result in the condition:

 - Maternal hormones that increase sebaceous gland activity